external facebook instagramlinkedin pinterest playsearch twitteryoutube

 ‘Detroit Dark Red’ Beet:

-What to plant in your garden in June: 'Detroit Dark Red' beet from Seed Savers Exchange
+'Detroit Dark Red' beets and beet slices from Seed Savers Exchange

 Shop ‘Detroit Dark Red’ beet